Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Both of these houseplants are known for their beautiful and elegant palm-frond foliage.

-The parlor palm will be the one with much smaller leaves and have a smaller stem and overall frond or leave shape and size.
+The parlor palm will have much smaller leaves, a smaller stem, and an overall frond or leaf shape and size.

-The majesty palm leaves are fuller and longer with a more elegant and dainty look with a flowing or fountain like overall look.
+The majesty palm will have fuller and longer leaves with a more elegant or dainty look.
+It will also have a flowing or fountain-like overall appearance.

-Both plants are often described as have a fine leaf texture.
+Both plants are often described as having a fine leaf texture.

 Height and Structure

-It is also important to note that both these palms are unlikely to exceed 5-6 feet when grown indoors.
+It is also important to note that both these palms are unlikely to exceed 5 to 6 feet when grown indoors.

 Growing Requirements

-Low temps and sudden rises and falls in temperatures are going to kill the plant, and you will start to see the leaves tun yellow them brown the fall off.
+Sudden temperature drops will shock the plant, so protect it from the cold and avoid putting it in the way of the air-conditioning draft.
+Low and sudden rises and falls in temperatures will kill the plant, and you will start to see the leaves turn yellow and then brown as they fall off.

 Watering Requirements

-The parlor palm and the majesty palm do not like damp or wet soil and are fairly drought tolerate.
+The parlor and majesty palms do not like damp or wet soil and are fairly drought-tolerant.
+They cannot tolerate being overwatered, as overwatering will cause them to become stressed out, leading them to wilting and death.

 Weekly deep waterings are best, and the soil can completely dry out for a day or two between waterings without causing harm to the palms.